EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-23-share-dialogs-buttons.md

 Be very sure that you have your meta tags like open graph and others set up correctly since it is very useful for previews on other sites to work correctly.
 [Here is an article I wrote about that](https://ellietheyeen.github.io/2023/11/17/open-graph-oembed-order.html) and also make sure random robots can read the `robots.txt` for preview it since they do obey it typically

-I would be extremely suprised if someone somehow managed to press all the buttons below
+I would be extremely surprised if someone somehow managed to press all the buttons below